andreasbock/enkf_landmarks/README.md

 # EnKFDiffeo

-This repository contains the Python code used in [this paper](http://arxiv.org/).
+This repository contains a Python implementation of the ensemble Kalman filter used to solve landmark matching problems.

 # Dependencies & Installation